 Section I – Background

-Policy: This shall be known as the North Summit Recreation Special Service District Government Records Access and Management (“GRAMA”) Policy.
+Policy: This shall be known as the Snyderville Basin Cemetery District Government Records Access and Management (“GRAMA”) Policy.

 Purpose: The policy establishes guidelines for open government information recognizing the need to maintain and preserve accurate records, respect the public’s right to access information concerning the conduct of the public’s business, and preserve the right of privacy in relation to personal data gathered by the District.